keptn/keptn.github.io/content/docs/develop/automated_operations/remediation/index.md

 * The **action** property specifies a unique name required by the action-provider (Keptn-service) that executes the action.
 * The **value** property allows adding an arbitrary list of values for configuring the action.

-If multiple actions are specified, they are called in sequential order.
-Given the below example, the `scaling` action is triggered before the `featuretoggle` action is triggered.
+If multiple actions are declared, Keptn sends out events in sequential order.
+Given the below example, the event for triggering `scaling` is sent out before the event for `featuretoggle` is fired.

 ```yaml
 ---